All Episodes

 Madison lamented that reliance on personal motives and ambitions should be necessary to control the abuses of government, but understood that this was a reflection of human nature.

-So the author here says, I'm hoping Madison's understanding of human nature was correct, and that Justices Alito and Roberts are chomping at the bit for the chance to get back at Obama and his congressional goons for the humiliation they inflicted on the court.
+So the author here says, I'm hoping Madison's understanding of human nature was correct and that Justices Alito and Roberts are chomping at the bit for the chance to get back at Obama and his congressional goons for the humiliation they inflicted on the court.

 So there's wishful thinking.

-It's a tough slog.
+It's probably, it's a tough slog.

-I don't, you know, the everything we got to do from this point forward is a tough slog.
+Everything we've got to do from this point forward is a tough slog.

 Repeal is a tough slog.

-Uh winning elections and taking control of the house.
+Winning elections and taking control of the house.

-Winning elections may not be that tough, but winning control of the House, that's going to be a tough slog.
+Winning elections may not be that tough, but winning control of the house, that's going to be a tough slog.

 So it's going to be a tough slog to get there.

-But there are 37 or 38 states that have 37 in the process of filing lawsuits.
+But there are 37 or 38 states that have, 37 in the process of filing lawsuits.

 Florida's on the verge of their legislature of agreeing to do it, but two of them so far have.